 Learnways, designer & developer (consultant 2014–2015)

-Primary: graphic design, typography/layout, website/ux/ui design, Adobe InDesign, Adobe Photoshop, Adobe Illustrator, HTML and CSS.
+Primary: graphic design, typography/layout, website/UX/UI design, Adobe InDesign, Adobe Experience Design, Adobe Photoshop and Adobe Illustrator.